raspberrypilearning/getting-started-with-the-pico/en/step_7.md

 Run your program and your LED should start to blink.
 If it's not working, check your wiring to be sure that the LED is connected.

-Next you can try and control the LED using a button.
+Next, let's try and control the LED using a button.

 --- task ---